Hi, I’m Helaina Altabef and I am a personal coach for parents who want practical solutions for staying connected to their teens.

 All this reinforced what I already believed: It takes a village to raise a child.
 But that village needs to have new tools to reach today’s child.

 This process of learning while teaching is what inspired me to create Tame the Teen.
 In the age of interconnectivity, no one has to struggle alone.
 Being a personal coach for parents means sharing what I learned from 15 years of teen taming with other parents.

 I also happen to LOVE teens.
 I love their awkwardness and beauty, their keenness and cluelessness.
 They are full of what I like to call “becoming energy”–not entirely formed but so gorgeously alive!

 Today’s children are growing up in a new world.
 As parents, we are unsure of what that means for the hows: How do we help teens engage with real life, not just screen life?
 How do we communicate clearly, face-to-face?
 How do we teach teens to problem solve and think for themselves?
 How do we nurture independence and accountability?

-How do we raise people with enough grit to thrive in a complicated world?
+How do we raise people to thrive in a complicated world?

 Now that I am a parent, I understand the importance of tackling these questions.
 It is on us to be the change we want to see in our kids.
 My goal is to create a community of parents and caregivers who are aware and grounded so that our kids can thrive in a demanding world.

 Helaina Altabef began her career in 2001 as a middle school English teacher in Brooklyn, New York.
 Her teaching career is diverse, and she has worked in both public and private schools in New York, Oregon, and New Jersey.

 In 2010, Helaina earned a coaching certification from the International Coaching Academy to complement her skills as an educator.
 This training helps Helaina partner with parents who struggle to relate to their teens.